CaitlynMainer/DTComponent/README.md

-ICBMComponent
+DTComponent
 =============

-An OpenComputers Component block for the ICBM mod.
+An OpenComputers Component block for the DefenseTech mod.

 Methods
 -------
 **(bool)isConnected()**

---Returns true if the block is connected(placed next to) an ICBM launch controller.
+--Returns true if the block is connected(placed next to) an DefenseTech ICBM launch controller.

 **(bool)launch()**